 - criminal diversion of MM by practitioners;

-- criminal diversion of MM by MMOs;
+- criminal diversion of MM;

 - criminal retention of MM;

 - criminal diversion of MM by patient or caregiver;

 - falsification of identification card; and

 - adulteration of MM.

-In addition, disclosure of information relating to MM is a criminal offense.
-Specifically, disclosure of information by an employee, owner or principal of the grower/processor or dispensary or an employee of DOH is graded as a misdemeanor of the third degree if the person discloses any information required to be kept confidential under the Act.
+In addition, wrongful disclosure of information relating to MM is a criminal offense.
+Specifically, disclosure of information by an employee, owner or principal of the grower/processor or dispensary, a person associated with the research programs established under the act or an employee of DOH is graded as a misdemeanor of the third degree if the person discloses any information required to be kept confidential under the Act.